scheck-bu/Cable-Tester/README.md

 Copy the "Clt" folder to the root of the "C" drive. <br />

 ## Description
-This is an application for automating the testing of airline harnesses.
+This application automates continuity testing of airline harnesses.
 Application uses a configuration file to control a switch matrix for routing.
-Measurements are taken using a Keithley DMM.
+Measurements are taken using a Keithley DMM specified in the requirements.